 Use your competitors’ customers as a custom and lookalike audience!

-Try to scrape your competitors’ customers data.
+Try to scrape your competitors’ customer data.
 You can scrape their page followers, likes or comments!
 Everything you can image.

 Pull them into a spreadsheet, and import a Facebook custom audience.
 And, voila

-You have your potential customer database with several thousands names.
+You have your potential customer database with several thousand names.